-5.3.1 Required Sacking
+5.3.3 Required Sacking

-A sack must be prepared when the quantity of mail for a required presort destination reaches the minimums specified in 5.3.2 or 1,000 cubic inches.
+A sack must be prepared when the quantity of mail for a required presort destination reaches 10 addressed pieces or 20 pounds, whichever occurs first.
+At the mailer's option, a sack may be prepared when the quantity of mail reaches 1,000 cubic inches.
 Smaller volumes are not permitted (except in mixed ADC sacks).
+Sacking is also subject to these conditions: